top of page

 You don’t need to be flexible or fit to do yoga, and the postures can be modified to suit many health conditions or physical limitations.
 Yoga is not competitive – it all about your inner development.

 We often see pictures of skinny, white, super-flexible women doing yoga on Instagram, which is unfortunate because yoga is for everyone.
 I particularly welcome men, people of all ages, larger people, LGBT+ people, people from different ethnic backgrounds, people from all social backgrounds, and anyone who thinks that yoga is not for people like them!
 I have worked with Stonewall and Race Equality Wales to understand better how to be a good ally.
-If there is anything that would help you feel comfortable and participate (e.g. preferred pronouns, adjustments for impairments, neurodiverse friendly-instructions) please let me know.
+If there is anything that would help you feel comfortable and participate (e.g. preferred pronouns, adjustments for impairments, neurodiverse-friendly instructions) please let me know.

 Welsh Yoga Teacher